isabelcabezasm/designpatterns/strategy/readme.md

 ## The problem

-When we have several types of "something", and all these types have the same functionalities/behaviors, but the way to be held is different between all of them, but sometimes they have some of them in common.
+When we have several types of "something", and all these types have the same functionalities/behaviors, but the way to be held is different among all of them, but sometimes they have some of them in common.

 **For example**: we have several types of birds of prey, all of them can fly, but some of them flap a lot their wings like hawks, sparrow hawk, or not moving them a lot and getting advance of the air flows (they fly in circles), like eagles, buzards, condors or owls.